 The best estimate is calculated on the basis of the "best estimate" of the net future cash-flows under insurance policies and exclude future profit.
-These profits are released to the statement of financial performance over the life of the policies and are included in the carrying amount of liabilities disclosed on the statement of financial position.
+These profits are released to the Statement of Comprehensive Income over the life of the policies and are included in the carrying amount of liabilities disclosed on the Statement of Financial Position.
 The "best estimate" assumptions have been calculated using the assumptions set out above.